greymd/teip/README.md

     -c <list>        Bypassing these characters
-    -d <delimiter>   Use <delimiter> for field delimiter of -f -D <pattern>     Use regular expression <pattern> for field delimiter of -f -e <string>      Execute <string> on another process that receives identical standard input as the teip, and numbers given by the result is used as line numbers for bypassing -l <list>        Bypassing these lines
+    -d <delimiter>   Use <delimiter> for field delimiter of -f -D <pattern>     Use regular expression <pattern> for field delimiter of -f -e <string>      Execute <string> on another process that will receive identical standard input as the teip, and numbers given by the result are used as line numbers for bypassing -l <list>        Bypassing these lines
     -f <list>        Bypassing these white-space separated fields -g <pattern>     Bypassing lines that match the regular expression <pattern>

 FLAGS:
     -h, --help       Prints help information
-    -v               Invert the sense of selecting
+    -v               Invert the range of bypassing
     -G               -g adopts Oniguruma regular expressions
-    -o               -g selects only matched parts
+    -o               -g bypasses only matched parts
-    -s               Execute command for each selected part -V, --version    Prints version information
+    -s               Execute new command for each bypassed part -V, --version    Prints version information
     -z               Line delimiter is NUL instead of a newline
 ```